 While these tests aren't a surefire way of testing whether your silver is real, they should give you a good gauge to go by.
 For confirmation, it is best to have your silver tested by a reputable jewelry appraiser.

-"What’s the difference between pure and sterling silver?" is a question often asked in regard to selling silver jewelry.
+"What’s the difference between pure and sterling silver?" is a question that is often asked about selling silver jewelry.

 The answer all comes down to the percentage of silver that was used in crafting your piece.
 Pure, also known as fine, silver is 99.9% silver metal, and is not very often used to make jewelry or other related items because it is too soft.
 Nowadays, pure silver mainly comes in the form of silver bars.

 Sterling silver, which is 92.5% silver, is the preferred component for crafting because the remaining 7.5% is made up of stronger materials that make your silver piece more durable.